bijaymunda181/LearningsInTech/Linux/Test.md

 #kill // To terminate the process.
 kill <process id> // To kill the process by pid. kill -9 <process id> // kill the process immediatiy.

+#pkill // kill the process by the process name.
+ex:- pkill java // To kill the process java.